Cowboys from Hell: Writing and recording

-Pantera adopted a new sound and attitude, and the writing of what would become Cowboys from Hell saw the band exploring darker subject matters, while the guitar would be notably heavier.
-The band recorded a self-produced demo album in 1989 which featured 11 tracks, 10 of which would make the album cut.
-The last two tracks to be written were "Clash with Reality" and "Primal Concrete Sledge", while a song entitled "The Will to Survive" would be discarded early in the recording sessions.
-During recording sessions, the band chose an unorthodox method: Vinnie Paul recorded the drum tracks first, then Darrell recorded the guitar, and Brown recorded the bass with the guitars only.
+According to Love It Loud, Pantera "adopted a new sound and attitude, the writing of what would become Cowboys from Hell saw the band exploring darker subject matters, whilst the guitar would be notably heavier."
+Influences and inspirations to the making of the album, as well as its musical direction, included Black Sabbath, Judas Priest, ZZ Top, Metallica, Slayer, Megadeth, Anthrax, Testament, Overkill, Faith No More, King's X, Soundgarden, Minor Threat, Mercyful Fate, Savatage, and Voivod.
+The band recorded a self-produced demo album in 1989 with eleven tracks, ten of which made the album cut ("The Will to Survive" was excluded early in the recording sessions), while the last tracks to be written were "Primal Concrete Sledge" and "Clash with Reality".

+During the recording sessions, the band chose an unorthodox method: Paul recorded the drum tracks first, then Darrell recorded the guitar, and Brown recorded the bass with the guitars only.
 This resulted in a tighter sound; slight inaccuracies were fixed by manually editing the tapes.

-The band were feeling confident about their material and themselves, finally feeling that they were making the kind of album they believed in.
-One key track to emerge during the writing was "Cemetery Gates", a seven-minute power ballad that would be the first song to show both their diversity and Anselmo's vocal range; the acoustic intro was written last by Brown.
-Although they had already recorded four albums prior to Cowboys from Hell, the members of Pantera have since acknowledged this as their official debut album, working with a professional producer and a major label for the first time and creating music that was not simply stealing from other similar bands in an attempt to attract attention.
+Love It Loud noted that "the band were feeling confident about their material and themselves, finally feeling that they were making the kind of album they believed in.
+One key track to emerge during the writing was "Cemetery Gates", a seven-minute power ballad that would be the first song to show both their diversity and Anselmo's vocal range"; the acoustic intro was written last by Brown.
+Love It Loud also stated that "although they had already recorded four albums prior to Cowboys from Hell, the members of Pantera have since acknowledged this as their official debut album, working with a professional producer and a major label for the first time and creating music that was not simply stealing from other similar bands in an attempt to attract attention."

 Artwork

 The cover art depicts the band in a quaint Western saloon.
 In reality, it is a 1910 photo of the "Cosmopolitan Saloon" in Telluride, Colorado, with the bandmembers pasted over it.
-Diamond Darrell is pictured in the center playing guitar, while Vinnie Paul is standing to his right counting money, Rex Brown is leaning against the counter top and Phil Anselmo is shown jumping in the air to Brown's left.
+Dimebag Darrell is pictured in the center playing guitar, while Vinnie Paul is standing to his right counting money, Rex Brown is leaning against the counter top and Phil Anselmo is shown jumping in the air to Brown's left.
 Anselmo states that he jumped off a bar stool to get high up in the air and that it took him about ten takes until the cameramen got the shot of the desired style.